ChOp Output

 Available values are:

-• Golaem Attribute: output result in a Golaem Attribute.
+• Golaem Attribute: expects a float, int or vec3 value.
+It outputs the result in a Golaem Attribute.
 Attribute names postfixed with a 0 are reserved names.
 That means that the attribute initial state must be set, in addition to the attribute live value.

-• Per Particle Attribute: the value will be set in and entity PP attribute (check the Entity Per Particle Attributes)
+• Per Particle Attribute: expects a float or vec3 value.
+It outputs the result in the Entity PP attribute (check the Entity Per Particle Attributes)

-• Entity Position: will directly set the entity position
+• Entity Position: expects a vec3 value.
+It will set the entity position.

-• Desired Speed: will set the entity desired speed (desired speed is used by the Locomotion Behavior)
+• Desired Speed: expect a float (m/s) value.
+It will set the entity desired speed (desired speed is used by the Locomotion Behavior)

-• Desired Move Orientation: will set the entity desired move orientation (desired move orientation is used by the Locomotion Behavior)
+• Desired Move Orientation: expects a float angle in degrees value.
+It sets the entity desired move orientation (desired move orientation is used by the Locomotion Behavior)

-• Desired Move Orientation Delta: will add a delta to the current entity desired move orientation (desired move orientation is used by the Locomotion Behavior)
+• Desired Move Orientation Delta: expects a float angle in degrees value.
+It adds a delta to the current entity desired move orientation (desired move orientation is used by the Locomotion Behavior)

-• Desired Move Direction (3d): will set the entity desired move direction from a vector indicating a world direction
+• Desired Move Direction (3d): expects a vec3 value.
+It sets the entity desired move direction from a vector indicating a world direction

-• Body Orientation: will directly set the entity orientation
+• Body Orientation: expects a float angle in degrees value.
+It sets directly the entity orientation

-• Body Orientation Delta: will add a delta to the current entity orientation
+• Body Orientation Delta: expects a float angle in degrees value.
+It adds a delta to the current entity orientation

-• Body Direction (3d): will set the entity direction from a vector indicating a world direction
+• Body Direction (3d): expects a vec3 value.
+It sets the entity direction from a vector indicating a world direction

-• Position and Body Direction (3d): will directly set the entity position and also orient it in 3d space according to the direction in which it moved.
+• Position and Body Direction (3d): expects a vec3 value as first input and float values as second, third and fourth inputs.
+It sets the entity position and also orient it in 3d space according to the direction in which it moved.
 The way the direction is adapted is also influenced by three additional inputs in the ChOps Ouput node.
 The first input is the bank amount (defaults to 0.1), the second is the tendency to align up (defaults to 1), and the third is a smooth factor - it smoothes the body direction (defaults to 0).
 The first and second inputs are the same as those in the Advanced Attributes in the Flock behavior.

-• Reference Up Vector: will set the entity up vector.
+• Reference Up Vector: expects a vec3 value.
+It sets the entity up vector.

-• Traffic Speed Factor: The traffic speed will be globally multiplied by this factor (note that the acceleration range defined in traffic behavior may cap the resulting speed to respect maximum acceleration/deceleration)
+• Traffic Speed Factor: expects a float value.
+The traffic speed will be multiplied by this factor (note that the acceleration range defined in traffic behavior may cap the resulting speed to respect maximum acceleration/deceleration)

-• Traffic Switch Lane: if a negative value is sent, the car will try to switch toward the center of the road.
+• Traffic Switch Lane: expects an int value.
+If a negative value is sent, the car will try to switch toward the center of the road.
 A positive value requests a switch toward the exterior of the road.

 Golaem Attribute